pinkdragon1000/BuddyUApp/README.md

 The purpose of the BuddyU app is to provide a social platform for college students, specifically Drexel University students, to collaborate on their schedules in order to make class time more efficient, collaborative and fun.

 ## Platforms Available
-Currently the BuddyU app is designed for the Android platform.
+The BuddyU app is designed for the Android platform.
+However, it is not on the Google Play store.

 ## Features of BuddyU
 Home